 You can now use the style to quickly format a paragraph in APA format.

-Format the APA paragraph styles in Word by assigning the following settings:
+Format the APA paragraph style in Microsoft Word by assigning the following settings:

 - Font type and size of your choice if you are using the APA seventh edition style